wlandau/drake-examples/README.md

 # Consider targets

 The [`targets`](https://docs.ropensci.org/targets) R package is the long-term successor of `drake`, and it is more robust and easier to use.
 Please visit <https://books.ropensci.org/targets/drake.html> for full context and advice on transitioning.
+Example projects with `targets` are linked from <https://docs.ropensci.org/targets/#example-projects>.

 # drake examples